 NIST AI RMF MEASURE-2.11.
 ISO/IEC 42001:2023 Annex A.8.4.
 ISO/IEC 29147.

-A structured vulnerability disclosure program is published with defined scope, safe harbor provisions, response timeline commitments, and a clear submission channel.
-The VDP is reachable through /.well-known/security.txt or trust center.
+A structured VDP with defined scope, safe-harbor provisions, response-timeline commitments, and a clear submission channel reachable via /.well-known/security.txt or trust center.

 P5-04Bug Bounty with AI Coverage8 pts

-No bug bounty program exists, or a bug bounty program exists but makes no reference to AI systems.
+No bug bounty program, or one that makes no reference to AI.

-A bug bounty program exists and AI systems are not explicitly excluded, but AI-specific attack surfaces (prompt injection, model manipulation, training data extraction, jailbreaks) are not specifically addressed in scope.
+A program exists and AI is not excluded, but AI-specific attack surfaces are not named in scope.

-A bug bounty program explicitly includes AI-specific attack surfaces in scope, with defined categories for AI vulnerabilities (prompt injection, model extraction, training data leakage, adversarial inputs, jailbreaks) and commensurate reward tiers.
+A program explicitly including AI-specific attack surfaces (prompt injection, model extraction, training-data leakage, adversarial inputs, jailbreaks) with commensurate reward tiers.

 P5-05Penetration Testing Cadence10 pts